Flezzix/Classifier.fm/README.md

 or

-Train the model yourself using train.py and the GTZAN dataset!
+Train the model yourself using train.py and the GTZAN dataset, which you would place in classifier.fm/data/(all genres from dataset).

 Trained on GTZAN dataset using ResNet18.